thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 ```
 If we start with a hole, we have a name, so we map that back to the `Var` we assign our hole.
 This doesn't matter for our program execution.
-We'll never compile a hole to machine code, but it's helpful for error reporting and diagnostics.
+We'll never compile a hole to executable code, but it's helpful for error reporting and diagnostics.

 `App` doesn't have any names, but we have to resolve any names in its children: